-The student's progress, relevant to the period of time spent pursuing the research, is sufficient in terms of quality and quantity.
-In the assessment, leeway must be given for problems that may arise in pursuit of research which are beyond the reasonable control of the student.
-With a "satisfactory" rating, the student is recommended for continuation on his/her program.
+The students' progress in their research relevant to the period of time working pursuing the research is at least sufficient in terms of quality and quantity.
+In the assessment, leeway must be given for problems that may arise in pursuit of the research which are beyond the reasonable control of the student.
+With a Satisfactory rating, the student is recommended for continuation of his/her Program.

-• Unsatisfactory - In need of improvement
+Unsatisfactory - In need of improvement

 Progress is not satisfactory.
-The student's progress, relevant to the period of time spent pursuing the research, is insufficient in terms of quality and/or quantity.
-With an "unsatisfactory" rating, the supervisor's report on the progress of the student must include a timeline (minimum of 4 months, maximum of 12 months) identifying outcomes to be met by the student within a specified period.
-After the specified period, another update will be provided by the student per the procedures identified above.
-If the expected outcomes have been achieved successfully, a student will be assigned a "satisfactory" rating.
-If the expected outcomes are not achieved, the supervisor's new report on the student's progress will include an assessment of "Not Acceptable".
+The students' progress in their research relative to the period of time working pursuing the research is insufficient in terms of quality and/or quantity.
+With an "Unsatisfactory" rating, the Supervisor's report on the progress of the student must include a timeline (minimum of 4 months; maximum of 12 months) with outcomes for the student to achieve within the specified period.
+After the specified period in the timeline, another update will be provided by the student per the procedures identified above.
+If the expected outcomes have been achieved successfully, a student will be assigned a "Satisfactory" rating.
+If the expected outcomes are not achieved in a satisfactory manner, the Supervisor's new report on the student's progress will include an assessment of "Not Acceptable."